oracle/python-oracledb/doc/src/user_guide/installation.rst

    On some Linux distributions this package is called ``libaio1`` instead.

-   On recent Linux versions such as Oracle Linux 8, you may also need to install the ``libnsl`` package when using Oracle Instant Client 19.
+   When using Oracle Instant Client 19 on recent Linux versions such as Oracle Linux 8, you may need to manually install the ``libnsl`` package to make ``libnsl.so`` available.

 4. If there is no other Oracle software on the machine that will be impacted, permanently add Instant Client to the runtime link